walker-heart/EarningsEdgeDetection/README.md

 2. Rate limiting:
    - The script includes delays to avoid rate limiting
-   - If you see connection errors, try increasing delay times
+   - If you see connection errors, the tool now has a fallback data source
+   - Yahoo Finance API serves as a backup when Investing.com fails

 3. Market hours:
    - The scanner uses Eastern Time (ET) for market hours
    - Ensure your system clock is accurate

+4. Missing delta information:
+   - Some options may not report delta values - the scanner handles this gracefully
+   - When no delta values are available, it falls back to strike-based selection

 ## Logs